The Aurora

 Gracious Neighborhood Face

 Set further back from the street edge, The Aurora sets a precedent for future developments in the area.
-It also allows for a large right-of-way, including lush landscaping, bike parking, steps, and a ramp, highlighted by weathered Corten steel fins.
+It also allows for a large right-of-way, including lush landscaping, bike parking, and a stepped terrace, highlighted by weathered Corten steel fins.

 Fostering Connections